dickofn/to-do-app/README.md

 ## Build On

-Nuxt, which is alsow a Vue
+Nuxt, which is also a Vue

 Axios